 The revenge of Kári

-Furthermore, the Saga of Njáll is the only one of the existing Sagas which took place in South-Iceland - in the Rangárþing region to be more exact.
+The Saga of Njáll took place in South-Iceland - in the Rangárþing region to be more exact.

 The exhibition at the Saga Centre contains paintings, some very graphic Viking style paintings like the one above, with text about the Saga of Njáll.